 Anno2205 feels larger than its predecessor, in that you can develop large cities in multiple sectors that are all contributing to your overall economy.
 But it feels more limited at the same time, lacking the randomly generated worlds of 2070's "continuous mode."
 Still, there is no shortage of well-designed maps for you to exploit.
 If you liked 2070, then put this title on your buy-list.
 Just don't pay full price.

-The Talos Principle is a first person puzzle game, and probably the best one out there outside of the Portal series.
+The Talos Principle is a first person puzzle game, and probably the best one out there outside of Infinifactory and the Portal series.
 The puzzle-solving involves the navigation of the mazelike maps with manipulation of colored light beams to activate and deactivate other game features, boxes for climbing, and jammer units that can deactivate threats and game elements.
 The game also has a clever device that lets the player record a trace of themselves performing actions, and then play back those actions while performing additional actions.
 This adds to the depth and complexity of the puzzle solving.
 Through solving the game's puzzles you collect tiles, called "sigils," which are used in a Tetris-like minigame to unlock new levels.

 The game's plot is philosophical in nature, with the player taking on the role of a robot who awakens in an environment that appears to serve as some kind of testing grounds for AIs.
 Some tragedy has befallen humanity, and there appears to have been a scientific effort to salvage its culture and essence.
 The decisions you make while navigating the world affect how the game ultimately ends, with your robot being prompted with many existential exercises during his tests in the mazes.
 I found the game to be an excellent puzzle-solver, and the plot was interesting enough that I played through all of the available endings.
 I'd recommend it to anyone needing a first person puzzle fix.